 Move over, hide and seek.
 There’s a new game in town, and it’s called hide and squeak.
 This plush puzzle game is simple, really— you stuff the adorable little squeaky squirrels into the oh-so-soft tree trunk, and watch your dog pull them out one by one.
 Then stuff ’em back in, and do it again.

-Fill the toy with your dog’s favorite treat, or even his entire dinner, then customize the opening to determine just how much of a treat your dog’ll get.
+Fill the toy with your dog’s favorite treat, or even his entire dinner, then customize the opening to determine just how many calories your dog should get.
 As he works for it, the toy bobs and tilts on an anti-slip, weighted base.
 It’s like dinner and a show. $17.

 Like the Bob-a-Lot, the IQ Treat Ball can be filled with treats, then an opening is determined based on the desired difficulty.
 Want to entertain your canine all day long?
 Tighten that opening.
 Make it easy?
 Open it up. $10.

 It’s like fast food for dogs.
 The Tug-A-Jug, which holds up to an entire meal worth of kibble, won’t only satisfy your dog’s hunger, but keep him occupied for quite some time, too.

 Available in three sizes, the Tricky Treat Ball is as simple as it sounds— a ball, with tricky-to-find treats.
 No gimmicks here, simply load it up, and watch as your dog pushes it around the house, focused and trying to get out his favorite snack.

 Designed especially for small dogs, this little puzzle is legitimately difficult.
 Each knob, flap and cone must be operated in some way (tongues, paws, whatever) to get the treat.

 We’ve all played the human Twister, but how about DogTwister?
 This game features a wheel of compartments to be filled with hidden treats that are only revealed after the dog moves one block after another in a circle.

 This nerdy little game asks dogs to flip over the three “beakers” to release tasty treats.
 The weighted base can of course be set on the floor, but the puzzle can also be suspended in the air should your dog be the kind of cheater who would just tip the whole thing over $20.

 Does your dog have a favorite puzzle toy?
-Share in the comments.

-This post contains Amazon affiliate links, which means that if you decide to buy something when you click one, we may receive a small commission.
+This post contains affiliate links, which means that if you decide to buy something when you click one, we may receive a small commission.
 We only offer recommendations that we believe in.
 Click here to learn more.